 MEK Review’s MLC Writing

-For 25 years, MEK has worked hard to create programs and develop curriculum that speak to the needs of every child we serve.
+For 25 years, MEK has worked hard to create programs and develop curricula that speak to the needs of every child we serve.
 And we believe that the key to succeeding in rigorous high school courses and on difficult admissions exams is early preparation.
 Our MLC Writing program provides challenging lessons that will give MEK students the skills to excel in the classroom and the tools to earn elite scores on tough high school admissions tests.

 How can our MLC Writing program set your child up for their academic future?

 Read on to find out!

 What is MLC Writing?

 MLC Writing covers essay writing techniques and skills in accordance with each grade level of the Common Core State Standards.
 Students learn to brainstorm essay ideas according to given prompts and then revise their essays.
 The curriculum allows students to gain greater mastery of the skills they learned at school.

 What is the difference between MLC-Standard and MLC-Enriched?

 In terms of what content is covered, there isn’t much of a difference between the standard and enriched courses.
 However, the standard classes are offered only virtually, whereas the enriched classes are all in-person, on-site at MEK’s Closter campus.

 The virtual format of MLC Writing – Standard can accommodate more schedules of busy students.
 As such, the program is focused more on individual practice.
 It is ideal for students who want to delve deep into the fundamentals of essay writing.